adamspanier/CryptoConductor/Design/UserStories.md

 ## Overview

-_User stories_ help elicit the requirements of any software design more completely.
-While many use cases can be perceived through the intended functionality of a given system, more subtle use cases can be missed without intentional probing.
+_User stories_ help better elicit software design requirements for any system in a more holistic and complete manner.
+While many use cases can be inuitively perceived through the obvious functions of a given system, more subtle use cases can be missed without more organized and intentional probing.
 The _user stories_ in this document help communicate the expectations users require when using the CryptoConductor platform.

 ### Users